DEIS-Tools/DEIS-MCC/setup/SETUP.md

 ```

 ## Proxy
-If you are outside the AAU-network, you can either use VPN to gain access to the AAU-network OR you can do `ssh deismcc_proxy` to go through the `sshgw.aau.dk` tunnel.
+If you are outside the AAU-network, your primary way of access to the to the AAU-network is the AAU-VPN.
+However, you may without guarrantees use the AAU-SSH-Gateway.
+Do `ssh deismcc_proxy` to go through the `sshgw.aau.dk` tunnel.
 Remember to use the `deismcc_proxy` host-config in the above example.
 If you use the ssh-gateway, you need [2-factor authentication](https://www.en.its.aau.dk/instructions/Username+and+password/2-factor-authentication/), which you should already have setup to use other AAU-resources.

 You will be met by the following prompt: